Westoe: Westoe Fair

-The annual village fair has musical entertainment, refreshments and games.
-A host of charity and voluntary organisations have stalls with tombolas, raffles and displays including the Rotary Club of South Tyneside and South Shields Local History Group.
+The annual village fair has musical entertainment, refreshments, and games.
+A host of charity and voluntary organizations have stalls with tombolas, raffles, and displays including the Rotary Club of South Tyneside and South Shields Local History Group.

 Politics

+Westoe was formerly a township in the parish of Jarrow, in 1866 Westoe became a separate civil parish, on 30 March 1897 the parish was abolished and merged with South Shields.
+In 1891 the parish had a population of 72,445.

 Metropolitan Borough Council

 Westoe is an electoral ward of South Tyneside Council, and stretches from Chichester Road and Leighton Street in the north, to Harton House Road in the south.
-In the 2007 local elections the ward returned three independent candidates; however, as of 2018 the ward had returned to three labour councillors.
+In the 2007 local elections the ward returned three independent candidates; however, as of 2018, the ward had returned to three labor councilors.
 The ward population taken at the 2011 census was 8,080.

 UK Parliament

 Westoe is located in the South Shields constituency.
 Its 2017 electorate was estimated to consist of 6227 voters.

 Transport

 Road

 Westoe Road (formerly Westoe Lane) forms part of the A1018 road from South Shields to Seaham, and was so named because it originally ran between South Shields and Westoe Village.
 What is now considered Westoe Village has limited vehicular access via St George's Avenue only, which contributes heavily to its tranquil reputation.